molundb/molundb.github.io/blog/feedback/5-things-learnt-using-android-room.md

     oneRMDao.getOneRM(id).map { it.asExternalModel() }
 ```

-However, this caused a crash whenever no `OneRMEntity` with the id was found.
+However, this caused the following crash whenever no `OneRMEntity` with the id was found:

 ```
 java.lang.NullPointerException: Parameter specified as non-null is null: method OneRMEntityKt.asExternalModel, parameter <this>